sighupio/fury-getting-started/fury-on-eks/README.md

 ## Step 2 - Download fury modules

 `furyctl` can do a lot more than deploying infrastructure.
-In this section, you will use `furyctl` to download the monitoring, logging, and ingress modules of the Fury distribution.
+In this section, you will use `furyctl` to download the monitoring, logging, and ingress modules of the Fury distribution. `furyctl` needs a `Furyfile.yml` to know which modules to download.

-The Fury distribution has various modules that you can install.
-Each module provides specific functionality to your cluster.
-In this section, we download

-To download the modules, A `Furyfile.yml` tells `furyctl` which modules to download.

-In this tutorial, you use the following `Furyfile.yml`:
+For this tutorial, you can use the following `Furyfile.yml` which is located at `/demo/Furyfile.yaml`:

 ```yaml
 versions: